aptima-ai/aptima_framework/docs/ten_framework/graph.md

 ## Definition of the `start_graph` Command

-Essentially, you place the complete graph definition above under the `ten` field in the `start_graph` command.
+Essentially, you place the complete graph definition above under the `aptima` field in the `start_graph` command.
 The `start_graph` command will also have its attributes, such as type, seq_id, etc.

 ```json
 {